 Home > Programs > Medical and Dental > Respiratory Therapy

-SJVC’s Respiratory Therapy program prepares you to be a member of a health care team that evaluates, treats and manages patients with respiratory illnesses and other cardiopulmonary disorders.
+SJVC’s Respiratory Therapist program prepares you to be a member of a health care team that evaluates, treats and manages patients with respiratory illnesses and other cardiopulmonary disorders.
 In addition to performing respiratory care procedures, respiratory therapists are involved in clinical decision-making and patient education.

 Students in our Respiratory Therapy program learn: